-This has far reaching consequences in the digital age.
+The internet has driven down the cost of copying culture dramatically and this has a profound impact on the exploitation of the reproduction of public domain images.
 It can be really expensive to produce a digital reproduction, but once it is available online, it can be copied at nearly zero cost.
 And with work in the public domain, there is nothing preventing people from doing so.
 This sounds like bad news for companies who try to make money distributing copies of public domain works.
 And it should come as no surprise that services like Getty Images tend to hide the fact that some of the images they offer for licensing are actually in the public domain.
 But it sounds like great news for heritage institutions like museums and archives, that service the public.
 Finally, their collections can travel further quicker and reach and inspire more people than ever before.

 Unfortunately, it is not that simple.
-There are a number of reasons that museums and other heritage institutions may want to prevent their reproductions from circulating.
-The first are financial: many archives and museums want to maintain a monopoly on reproductions, so they can sell usage fees for these reproductions.
+There are a number of reasons why museums and other heritage institutions may want to prevent their reproductions from circulating.
+The first are financial: many archives and museums want to maintain a monopoly on reproductions, so they can charge usage fees for these reproductions.
 Today, to be eligible for government funding, institutions will have to show they are able to provide revenue streams.
 As writes a Dutch task force from the heritage sector: "There is a fundamental tension that underlies the policies of pricing and exploiting [reproductions]: between ensuring the broad accessibility of the collection and developing cultural entrepreneurship.
 The (national) government wants heritage institutions to achieve both goals, but are they compatible?"

 In exploiting public domain reproductions, institutions mimic the models with which we are familiar from copyright licensing.
-Museums will often charge their public for a reproduction, in function of the intended circulation: for instance the number of copies of the publication, the size of the image, its relative importance in the layout.
+Museums will often charge their public for a reproduction in function of the intended circulation: for instance the number of copies of the publication, the size of the image, its relative importance in the layout.
 These ways of establishing pricing resemble the kind of negotiation one could have when establishing a copyright license (see: 'Setting the Conditions of Copying: Licenses).
-Some institutions go as far as to put fake copyright claims: according to the same Dutch rapport, several institutions have put the English word 'copyright' next to images: the English-word prevents them from making a false legal claim, since only the Dutch word 'auteursrecht' has legal significance.
+Some institutions go as far as to put fake copyright claims: according to the same Dutch rapport, several institutions have put the English word 'copyright' next to images.
+Using English prevents them from making a false legal claim, since only the Dutch word 'auteursrecht' has legal significance.
 These tactics aim to obscure the fact that the works in reality have no copyright anymore, while playing on people's fear of getting into legal disputes over copyright infringement.

 It hasn't proven easy for heritage institutions to make selling reproductions profitable however.
 According to research by King's College London: "Everyone (...) wants to recoup costs but almost none claimed to actually achieve or expected to achieve this.
 Even those services that claimed to coup full costs generally did not account fully for salary costs or overhead expenses."
 With all costs not fully accounted for, institutions might be able to satisfy their governments funding requirements for cultural entrepreneurship.
-Yet at the same time, the loss is hard to estimate: how many new interpretations and uses of the collection have been stifled by it being barred of?
+Yet at the same time, it is hard to estimate what are the real costs of such policies: how many new interpretations and uses of the collection have been stifled by it being barred of to the public?